Why Become a Peer?

 Helping Others

-Peer Specialists provide reassurance, hope, and inspiration to peers in treatment settings.
-Their lived experience allows them to connect with peers faster, and in a different way, than clinical staff.
+Peer Specialists provide reassurance, hope, and inspiration to others experiencing challenges with mental health and/or substance use disorder.
+Their lived experience allows them to connect with peers instantly, and in a different way, than professionals who may have been trained clinically.

 This ability to connect around a common experience creates a trusting, non-judgmental relationship.
-Peers become willing to share aspects of their life that they would usually not share with clinicians.
-They may also be more receptive to information about recovery, coping skills, treatment, and community resources.
+Individuals receiving services become willing to share aspects of their lives that they would usually have reluctance to share with others.
+They may also be more receptive to information about recovery, coping skills, treatment, and community resources from a person who has experienced the same road blocks.
 Peer Specialists have a unique role in changing lives.

 Maintaining Your Recovery